Sariohara/KihonEngine/doc/kihon-engine-studio.md

 ![Screenshot - Maze editor](kihonEngine-studio-mazeEditor-01.png)

 ## Play mode
-Play mode allow to play on the map directly into the editor, in order to test the gameplay
+Play mode allows to test the map directly into the editor, in order to verify if gameplay is as expected

 ![Screenshot - Play on 3D map](kihonEngine-studio-playMap-01.png)

 ## Edit mode